History of the Milwaukee Astronomical Society

 1954

 Bill Albrecht lead a solar eclipse expedition to Mattice, Canada, but unfortunately was clouded out.
 The expedition crew is shown above, from left: Bill Albrecht, David Knaup, John Neff, Richard Fink, and Bill Konig.
-For that same eclipse on June 30, 154, Ed Halbach headed to Labrador, Newfoundland, but was also clouded out.
+The sixth member of the expedition was Roy Lee.
+The crew dug and poured a cement block/drum and placed on it a metal plaque with their names that they had made ahead of the trip.
+The picture at the left shows the block and close-up of the plaque that is at the site to this very day.
+The pictures below are from this eclipse expedition.
+For that same eclipse on June 30, 1954, Ed Halbach headed to Labrador, Newfoundland, but was also clouded out.

 1955